-As pet owners also know quite well, having a pet not only adds unconditional love to a home, but also some less-than-desirable things like loose fur and muddy paw prints.
-As savvy pet owners have found, it is possible to keep pets from overtaking their homes, while still allowing them to overtake their hearts.
+As pet owners also know quite well, having a pet adds unconditional love to a home and some less-than-desirable things like loose fur and muddy paw prints.
+As savvy pet owners have found, it is possible to keep pets from overtaking their homes while still allowing them to overtake their hearts.
 The following tips can help keep your dog-friendly homes as clean as possible:

 Brush them regularly

 The biggest challenge for most pet owners, notes WebMD, is pet hair.
 Brushing your dog or cat regularly will help to reduce the amount of loose fur that ends up all over the floors and furniture.
 In a perfect world, pets should be brushed a few times a week; even a few minutes each time will make a huge difference.
 As a major bonus for cat owners, any fur that ends up on the brush or comb will not end up in the pet’s stomach, which will reduce the chance of the cat throwing up hairballs.

 Make friends with the vacuum